My Manic Pixie Dream Programming Language

 type in Haskell or Option

-in Rust completely removes the the billion dollar mistake
+type in Rust completely removes the the

-from the languages.
+billion dollar mistake from the languages.
 The Either

 /Result

-types in Haskell and Rust respectively also make error handling
+Haskell and Rust respectively also make error handling mandatory and built into

-mandatory and built into type signatures as opposed to exceptions or
+type signatures as opposed to exceptions or error codes that can be ignored or

-error codes that can be ignored or invisible until they break
+invisible until they break something.

 Strong, Static Typing